-Pro Tip: Leave Face Foam on your skin for 5-10 minutes as a mask.
+Pro Tip: Leave Face Foam on as a mask for 5 minutes.
 This gives the active ingredients in the product more time to work their magic.

 A physical exfoliant could also work if you’re someone who prefers to feel your skin being scrubbed.
 In this case, I recommend using our Bamboo Charcoal Sponge.
 It’s infused with activated charcoal to help absorb the impurities from your skin.